-- Expand capacity in: - Agricultural investment in viticulture research and patent expansion around muscadine grapes.
+- Agricultural investment in viticulture research and patent expansion around muscadine grapes.
 Increase funding for food systems research tied to viticulture and agricultural technology.
 Enhance the research laboratory investment to utilize current institutional patents and pursue commercialization in honey, wine, personal products, and consumable items for mass production and purchase. - Extension services and urban agriculture programs for isolated communities.

-Invest in:
+Invest

-- o Faculty lines in plant science, food security, and water systems - Partnerships with USDA and industry for internships and experiential learning - Develop a Food Systems and Sustainability HUB
+- Faculty lines in plant science, food security, and water systems - Partnerships with USDA and industry for internships and experiential learning - Develop a Food Systems and Sustainability HUB

-Expected ROI:
+Expected ROI